Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: A Benchmark Evaluation of XAI Counterfactual Algorithms

 \item\textbf{Black-box model.} It is an ML model whose inner workings are so complex that they become difficult for a human user to understand.
 In this study, we selected a deep neural network as an example of a black box model for our experiments. \end{itemize}

 After processing the data, we divided the datasets into two groups: the training set (80\%) and the test set (20\%).
 We used the training set to fit the data to the different machine learning models and the test set to evaluate the ML model and generate counterfactual explanations.
-The ML models were trained to have similar performances in terms of accuracy, precision, recall, and s1-score (Appendix, Table \ref{tab:classification_metrics}).
+The ML models were trained to have similar performances in terms of accuracy, precision, recall, and F1-score (see Appendix, Table~\ref{tab:classification_metrics} for detailed results on each ML model's performance for each dataset).